SSS-DeFi/sss-docs-public/README.md

 # SSS DeFi Docs

-SSS is a fully on-chain trading system built on ICP.
+SSS is a fully on-chain trading system built on ICP with CEX Experience · DEX Trust.

 It combines:
 - CEX-like user experience